benouarAbdou/Weather-app/README.md

 ## Overview

 This Flutter Weather App is a comprehensive mobile application that provides real-time weather information and forecasts.
-Based on the tutorial video by [Mitch Koko](https://www.youtube.com/watch?v=MMq4wkeHkPc), this project has been expanded with additional features and optimizations.
+Based on the tutorial video by [Romain Girou](https://www.youtube.com/watch?v=MMq4wkeHkPc), this project has been expanded with additional features and optimizations.

 ## Features